SDivyaAnisetty/Database-Design-Final-Project/README.md

 # DatabaseDesignProject-TourismAnalysis-DataMart
-Designing and creation of a Data Mart based on Tourism Analysis-Nova Scotia
+A step-by-step process of design, creation and loading of a Data Mart based on Tourism Analysis-Nova Scotia